fredgibbs/fredgibbs.github.io/about.md

 For over a decade I have worked and published in various facets of digital history/humanities.
 Early on I focused on computational history, digital editing, and data visualization.
 More recently my interests have shifted toward developing post-custodial, community-based archives that can help facilitate a new kind of historical record and new kinds of historical research.

-## What about poison? (in case you've heard something about that)
+## What about poison?
 My earlier (dissertation) research (and most early presentations and publications) focused on premodern toxicology, particularly late medieval and early modern medical texts on poison.
-I wrote a boring but highly informative [book](https://www.routledge.com/Poison-Medicine-and-Disease-in-Late-Medieval-and-Early-Modern-Europe/Gibbs/p/book/9781472420398) about it.
-Reveling in its pedantry, it shows how physicians cultivated a distinct genre of poison literature in which they explored the natural philosophy of poison, debating its existence and wide range of meanings.
+I wrote a boring but highly informative and I think insightful [book](https://www.routledge.com/Poison-Medicine-and-Disease-in-Late-Medieval-and-Early-Modern-Europe/Gibbs/p/book/9781472420398) about it.
+Reveling in its own pedantry, it shows how physicians cultivated a distinct genre of poison literature in which they explored the natural philosophy of poison, debating its existence and wide range of meanings.

 ## Outside the Academy